 Who We Are

 The Maigue Rivers Trust was established in 2016.
-The trust has nine directors drawn from sectors which represent a range of social, economic and environmental interests.
+The trust has eleven directors drawn from sectors which represent a range of social, economic and environmental interests.

-“To protect, ehance and cherish the rivers and lakes of the Maigue catchment for the benefit and enjoyment of all.”
+“To protect, enhance and cherish the rivers and lakes of the Maigue catchment for the benefit and enjoyment of all.”

 What We Do